 Work rights for Asylum Seekers

 People who seek protection in New Zealand get little to no support once they are recognised as refugees.
-Immigration New Zealand employees one person to give one phone call to the approximately 250 convention refugees newly accepted every year, but there is no further support with could significantly improve their lives which would benefit all New Zealanders.
+Immigration New Zealand only spent $110,000 to help resettle the approximately 250 convention refugees.
+We need further support that would significantly improve their lives which in turn would benefit all New Zealanders.
 Read more…

 Allowance raised for ex- detainees

 In early 2019 we advocated for Immigration NZ to increase the allowance they grant to people seeking asylum who have previously been detained in prison.
-We advocated for the allowance to be increased from $120 a week to $225 a week.
-Read more…
+These people have no visa so are unable to work to support themselves or access WINZ support.
+We advocated for the allowance to be increased from $120 a week to $250 a week.
+Immigration eventually accepted an increase to $225 a week, allowing our residents to pay $100 a week rent and have $125 a week left for living costs while they wait for the outcome of their refugee claim.